 One option is a car repair loan.

-Car repair loans can be personal loans, so called because the loan is made to the individual.
-Vehicle repair loans may be either secured or unsecured personal loans, depending on the lender.
+Car repair loans are usually personal loans and may be either secured or unsecured, depending on the lender.
 If it is unsecured, the loan typically requires a credit check.
 If the repair loan is secured financing, the automobile's title is often used as the collateral for the loan.
 In this case, the loan amount is limited to a portion of the current market or blue book value of the vehicle — this is usually called a title pawn loan or pink slip financing.

 Making major repairs vs. purchasing a new/used vehicle